 The Vampirella strip is often drawn with a considerable degree of moody atmosphere.
 The great disappointment is that Roger Corman has only chosen to lavish one of his customary B-budgets upon the film.
 The bat transformations and animation are particularly cheap looking.
 Although, what finally kills the film is Corman’s selection of director in Jim Wynorski.
 Wynorski is one of the hacks of B-budget genre cinema, having made a prolific body of cheap genre films (see below).
 Wynorski’s films are made with a cynicism that invites the audience to treat the exercise with as much contempt as he clearly does.
 The only virtue of most of these films is a lot of topless women.
 To Wynorski’s credit, Vampirella is better made than the majority of his abovementioned films – the film is almost PG-rated, lacks any of Wynorski’s usual gratuitous T&A and it is one where at least Wynorski treats the material relatively seriously.
 That unfortunately only leaves it a slightly better made cheap movie.

 The script comes from Gary Gerani, the author of several books on science-fiction cinema, as well as the screenplay for Stan Winston’s Pumpkinhead (1988).
 Gerani is semi-faithful to Vampirella’s origin and the basic details of the comic.
 A certain sense of fanboy fawning overwhelms the exercise – Gerani writes in a character called Forry Ackerman and there are film posters and a model head of the robot from Metropolis (1927), Ackerman’s favourite film.
-However, what does the film in as an adaptation of the Vampirella comic book though is Jim Wynorski’s indifferent attitude.
+However, what does the film in as an adaptation of the Vampirella comic book is Jim Wynorski’s indifferent attitude.
 In the comic book, Vampirella cut a provocative figure in her distinctive scarlet red inch-wide one-piece swimsuit.
 The film more modestly outfits Talisa Soto with a set of plastic red hot pants and a matching top with a ridiculous bat logo.
-Frankly, one has seen more authentic Vampirella’s created by amateurs at cosplay masquerades.
+Frankly, one has seen more authentic Vampirella’s created by amateurs in cosplay.

 Moreover, the casting of Talisa Soto from License to Kill (1989) and Mortal Kombat (1995) almost kills the character of Vampirella off.
 Soto is around 5’2″ and lacks anything approaching the spectacularly voluptuous figure that Vampirella is drawn with.
 While beautiful, Soto seems camera-shy and rarely projects any larger-than-life presence, threat or desirability.
 Up against her, a ridiculously overacting Roger Daltrey gives an incredibly bad performance.